John-ik/Filters/README.md

 # Attention
 Initialize structs: `filter_avr_pull_t = {3}`
-**Undefined behavior**: struct without initialize may contain unexpected values
+**Undefined behavior**: not initialized struct may lead to unexpected values

 # API
 All structs have docs for field that need to configure.